IssaNasralli/popVAT/generalization_france/README.md

-# popVAT_Population – Population Mapping from GeoTIFF
+# popVAT_Population –France Example of Population Mapping from GeoTIFF

-> **ℹ️ Note:** This repository provides a reproducible implementation of the **popVAT_Population** framework for population mapping using multisource geospatial data and deep learning.
+> **ℹ️ Note:** This repository provides a reproducible implementation of the **popVAT_Population** framework, tested for Tunisia, for France population mapping using multisource geospatial data and deep learning.
 >
 > The workflow supports:
 >